PhilippSchuette/projecteuler/README.md

 ## Programming Languages

-All solutions are implemented in [Python3](https://www.python.org/).
+Solutions are mainly implemented in [Python3](https://www.python.org/).
 For the future, solutions in [Go](https://golang.org/), [JavaScript](https://www.javascript.com/), C and C++ will be added.
 Whenever possible, unit tests are implemented, too.
+Please consider contributing!

 ## License